DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 #### Effects

 Some effects will impact a character over time.
-1. **Stunned** If a Dealer takes `MISSING` damage in 1 hit, they `MISSING` conviction check at the start of their turn.
+1. **Stunned** If a Dealer takes `MISSING` damage in 1 hit, they `MISSING` Conviction Check at the start of their turn.
 If failed, they may either move or make one action on their turn, not both.
-A major failure on this check `MISSING`.
 Some creatures can cause stunning effects as part of their attacks.
 2. **Entangled** At the start of their turn, a Dealer `MISSING`.
 If failed, they may not move on that turn.
 `MISSING` prevents actions requiring arm movements.
 3. **Knocked Down** Getting up prevents a Dealer from making more than 1 action on their turn, and their movement speed is halved.
-4. **Blinded, Deafened** At the start of their turn, a Dealer makes a `MISSING` spell-casting attribute of the creature causing the effect (or DC 5 if physical effect).
-If failed, they take a -5 penalty to any action requiring the relevant sense.
+4. **Blinded, Deafened** At the start of their turn, a Dealer makes a `MISSING` spell-casting attribute of the creature causing the effect.
+If Miss, they fraw Lower Hand (2) for any action requiring the relevant sense.
 6. **Outnumbered** Dealers may delay their turn to co-occur with another player Dealer.
-For each additional Dealer attacking the same target within 1 space, attack modifiers are take an additional +2.
+For each additional Dealer attacking the same target within 1 space, attacks are made with an additional +1 modifier.
-7. **Knocked Out** Knocked out Dealers are unable to act until treated by a Craft check ( DC 8 + number of turns since effect onset).
+7. **Knocked Out** Knocked out Dealers are unable to act until treated by a Craft check (`MISSING` + number of turns since effect onset).
 If attacked further, the player begins an Epic Event alone.
-Each additional hit is a Check they may respond to with one or more cards to pass an unknown DC as the Great Void calls out to them.
+Each additional hit is a Check with a GM TC that they may respond to with one or more cards to pass an unknown DC as the Great Void calls out to them.

 ### Health and Armor